Area de Conservación Guanacaste

 Some Concern

-Even though the Area de Conservación Guanacaste is one of the most iconic and well-known protected areas in Costa Rica, and while effective management programmes are in place (including the 2014 Integrated Management Plan), the site faces a number of challenges.
-One of the main causes is the lack of financial and human resources, which hinders effective implementation of the management programmes and effective law enforcement in the face of numerous and increasing threats, including illegal hunting and fishing, as well as fires.
+Even though the Area de Conservación Guanacaste is one of the most iconic and well-known protected areas in Costa Rica, and while some effective management aspects are in place, the site faces several challenges.
+The underlying cause is the lack of financial and human resources, which hinders effective implementation of the management programmes and effective law enforcement in the face of numerous threats.
+The lack of new staff, in particular, affects the continuity of a diverse and innovative site-based model.
+The experience and knowledge accumulated over decades are not easily replaced.
+Although the authorities of the site make efforts to enforce the World Heritage Convention, there seems to be a contradictory vision of national authorities, specifically regarding renewable energy facilities.

 Full assessment